 Dunwoody is northern suburb of Atlanta which became a separate city in 2008.
 However, European settlement began as early as the 1830s.

-The area that became Dunwoody took its name – albeit spelt differently – from a Major Charles Dunwody who fought with the Confederate Army of the slave-owning southern states during the American Civil War.
+The area that became Dunwoody took its name – albeit spelled differently – from a Major Charles Dunwody who fought with the Confederate Army of the slave-owning southern states during the American Civil War.

 The suburb’s development has been slow and steady ever since, thanks in part to the existence of a rail line until the 1920s, used by Theodore Roosevelt during his campaign for president in 1904.